Actors Jibola Dabo and Binta Ayo Mogaji reunite for their son's graduation | Pulse Nigeria

 Nollywood veteran actors, Jibola Dabo and Binta Ayo Mogaji, are proud parents of their son, Fareed Ademide Mogaji.

-The thespians took to their separate Instagram accounts to share pictures from the graduation ceremony of their son, Fareed, who is now an alumni of Lead City University, Ibadan.
+The thespians took to their separate Instagram accounts to share pictures from the graduation ceremony of their son, Fareed, who is now an alumnus of Lead City University, Ibadan.

 Binta Ayo Mogaji was filled with joy and expressed her gratitude to her Maker for granting her the privilege of witnessing the joyous occasion, noting that he is her only son.